catatonicprime/sacp/README.md

 This visits all of the nodes in the config file, including it's children, and prints each node type with it's relative depth represented as well.

 # Contribute
 Want to contribute?
 Awesome!
-Fork, code, and request a PR.
+Fork, code, and create a PR.